 In order to learn anything useful from others at the coworking office or to collaborate with them, you need to make sure that the companies you share the space with share the same values and goals.
 Otherwise, you could experience some undesired effects and bad influences.
 Therefore, first you have to know who these people around you are, what line of work they’re in and what their codes and beliefs are.

 Secondly, you need to be certain that the facilities are good enough for your business, your employees, as well as your clients.
-Have in mind that you’ll be meeting your clients there – a lot of coworking spaces have their own meeting and conference rooms you can use for this purpose.
-Also, try to find out what kind of events (if any) they organize and whether they offer incentives, mentorship or any kind of support for promising startups.
-Lastly, try to simply feel the vibe this place radiates and decide whether you and your employees can make it your home for 8 hours a day, 5 days a week.
+Keep in mind that you’ll probably be meeting your clients there – a lot of coworking spaces have their own meeting and conference rooms you can use for this purpose.
+Also, try to find out what kind of events (if any) they organize and whether they offer incentives, mentorship,or any kind of support for promising startups.
+Lastly, try to simply feel the vibe this place radiates and decide whether you and your employees can make it your home for eight hours a day, five days a week.

-All in all, coworking spaces offer a dynamic and vibrant environment that can definitely boost your team’s enthusiasm and stimulate their creativity.
+All in all, coworking spaces offer a dynamic and vibrant environment that can boost your team’s enthusiasm and stimulate their creativity.
 The concept of coworking perfectly fits the way that up-and-coming, promising businesses of the future will work.
-If you’re careful enough when choosing the right place and right people that’ll be surrounding you for a while, coworking can largely benefit your startup and motivate your employees to develop fresh, groundbreaking ideas.
+If you’re carefully choose the right place with the right people surrounding you, coworking can be of great benefit to your startup and motivate your employees to develop fresh, groundbreaking ideas.